QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/cp/index.md

 ```
 </div><div>

-To avoid making the code hard to read and to maintain, developers often define formatting rules.
-There are a lot of **linters** 🫧, at least one per programming language, that can detect and automatically clean-up the code according to the formatting rules defined.
+To avoid making the code hard to read and maintain, developers often define formatting rules.
+There are a lot of **linters** 🫧, at least one per programming language, that can detect and automatically clean up the code according to the formatting rules defined.

 * [ESLint](https://eslint.org/) for JavaScript
 * [pylint](https://pylint.org/) for Python